 The single biggest rap on self-published books is that the authors frequently skip or shortcut the editorial process.
 If you want your book to be taken seriously, you have to come to grips with the need for editing.

 Navigating the shoals of ISBN, LCCCN, PC-CIP, and all the other bibliographic databases and registrations can be confusing.
-At this stage you want your book to be listed as widely as possible.
+At this stage you want your book to be listed as widely as possible so that bookstores, libraries, and other outlets can easily find it.
+(Although don’t expect them to find it on their own, you’ll need to do plenty of marketing and PR to get the word out.)

 All your work won’t amount to much if buyers can’t find your book.
 What’s the truth behind the rumors of bookstore prejudice against digitally-printed books.
 How will you distribute your book?